MattFiler/OpenCAGE/README.md

 - Performance improvements
 - Support for custom navmeshes
 - "Share Map" option which builds a custom map installer
+- Ability to create a map from scratch building on assets from vanilla ones
 - Support for extended Mover editing
 - Improvements to the [Unity level viewer](https://github.com/OpenCAGE/LevelEditor)